Required: Introduction to Software Testing (edition 2), Ammann and Offutt.

 - Replace: If you take the retake, your new score will count and the first score is dropped.

-Students who want a retake a quiz must send an email to
+Students who want to retake a quiz must schedule ahead of time.

 - Content: The retake quiz will be different from the one given in class,